KhronosGroup/glTF-Sample-Viewer/vite_refactor.md

   differences are hex colour literals reformatted by the CSS minifier.
 - **`index.html`**: meta tags and the inline bootstrap script are identical; all four external CDN references (Draco, Google Fonts, Material Design Icons, FontAwesome) are present in both.
-The remaining diff is the migration itself (markup moved into SFCs, asset paths gained a leading `/`, hashed bundle tags replace the fixed `GltfSVApp.*` names).
+The remaining diff is the migration itself (markup moved into SFCs, and hashed bundle tags replacing the fixed `GltfSVApp.*` names); asset paths stay relative in both, as the subpath fix above restored.
 - **Runtime behaviour matches**: both builds served and driven headless render a 1300x900 canvas with WebGL2, fetch the same 10 remote assets, report zero console/page errors, and produce visually identical screenshots.